Palo Alto Advanced Play

 At least one parent per Select player is required to register as a volunteer and be prepared to help with team functions such as car pooling, tournament registration, or other duties the coach may request.
 Each coach will appoint a Team Manager to handle uniforms and organize the other parent volunteers.

-The Élite season starts with once-a-week training beginning in mid-June, and scrimmages.
-Then in July the schedule picks up the pace with two trainings per week, and in July through November, the teams play with teams from the Greater Bay Area, including AYSO advanced teams and club teams.
+The Élite season starts with once-a-week training beginning in early-July, and scrimmages.
+Then in August the schedule picks up the pace with two trainings per week, and in September through November, the teams play with teams from the Greater Bay Area, including AYSO advanced teams and club teams.

 Tournaments are multiple day competitions with multiple games each day.
 The teams may enter into tournaments, including a Halloween and the Turkey Tournament.
 The season ends with the Turkey Tournament.
 Tournaments are drivable same-day.